danesparza/OWIN-WebAPI-Service/README.md

 * You can load API controllers from another assembly by using the hack `Type valuesControllerType = typeof(OWINTest.API.ValuesController);` or by creating a custom assembly resolver
 * You can use Attribute based routing by including the line `config.MapHttpAttributeRoutes()` before the default `config.Routes.MapHttpRoute`

+### Add API controllers
+Add API controllers to the service project by creating classes inherited from `ApiController`.
+Here is a simple example that uses attribute based routing:

+    using System;
+    using System.Collections.Generic;
+    using System.Linq;
+    using System.Text;
+    using System.Threading.Tasks;
+    using System.Web.Http;

+    namespace OWINTest.Service.API
+    {
+        [RoutePrefix("api/testing")]
+        public class RoutedController : ApiController
+        {
+            [Route("getall")]
+            public IEnumerable<string> GetAllItems()
+            {
+                return new string[] { "value1", "value2" };
+            }
+        }
+    }

+Note that:
+* Controllers in the service assembly will be loaded automatically.
+* If you want to load a controller in another assembly, you'll need to update your `Startup.cs` file (and read the note about loading controllers from other assemblies, above)

 ### Add code to start/stop the WebAPI listener

 Add code to the default service (inherited from `ServiceBase`) that the Visual Studio template created for you.
 The finished service class should look something like this: